awsdocs/aws-ruby-developer-guide/doc_source/setup-config.rst

    either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+.. _aws-ruby-sdk-setup-config:

 ##########################
 Configuring the |sdk-ruby|
 ##########################

 Learn how to configure the |sdk-ruby|.
 To use the SDK, you must set either AWS credentials or create an AWS STS access token, and set the AWS Region you want to use.

 .. _aws-ruby-sdk-setting-credentials: